hyperledger/aries-rfcs/features/0347-proof-negotiation/README.md

 ## Unresolved questions

-The above proof request includes a schema ID for every credential requests.
+- The above proof request includes a schema ID for every credential requests.
 This was taken from the DID credential manifest.
 It may make more sense to include a credential definition ID there, as a credential could potentially be built from one credential definition but this credential definition from several schemas.
-The exact layout and syntax of the proof request above is open to debate, it was designed to stick as close as possible to existing RFCs and concepts.
+- The exact layout and syntax of the proof request above is open to debate, it was designed to stick as close as possible to existing RFCs and concepts.
-Can this feature be implemented in a way that does not break proof requests from anoncreds version 1.x?
+- Can this feature be implemented in a way that does not break proof requests from anoncreds version 1.x?
-Writing this RFC rose the question if the length of a proof request is limited in any way.
+- Writing this RFC rose the question if the length of a proof request is limited in any way.
 A JSON-message containing the attributes in the proof can theoretically be infinitely long.
 Is this being handled in any way?
 It may lead to overflows at some point.
-This RFC describes the negotiation of a proof inside the proof request itself.
+- This RFC describes the negotiation of a proof inside the proof request itself.
 Depending on the functionality around proofs it may be more desirable to implement the proof negotiation as a seperate protocol which is used before the actual proof request.
+- It might be possible to accomplish the goal of this RFC by extending the present-preview message and adding prover functionality that allows the prover to select credentials they have to satisfy the request, just as is done in the proof request/proof process, but with the specific goal of only sending back a proposal, not a proof

 ## Implementations